chhavisharma/ToyNNet_CIrcleDetector/README.md

   - Testing:
-      - Environment:(tested using conda env on MacOSX) `
+      - Environment:(tested using conda env on MacOSX)
+         ```
             python == 3.6
             pytorch == 1.4.0
             Shapely == 1.6.4.post2
             matplotlib == 2.2.2
             numpy == 1.14.3
             scikit_image == 0.13.1
-         `
+         ```
       - Run <python main.py> to test

 # Implementaiton Details

-### Assumptions to limit the scope (for practical purposes and time contraints):
+#### Assumptions:
-- There is only one circle per image:
+- *There is only one circle per image:*

   The model architecture can be easily modified to accound for multiple circles.
 This could be something like a Region Proposal Network to reduce the search space and then further regress and classifiy over the selected candiate object regions, ( like FRCNN).

-- Each image has a circle:
+- *Each image has a circle:*

   There is no objectness parameter being trained currently that indicates the presence of a circle in the image, since the assumention (in accordance with the provided problem setup) is that each image has a circle and some random noise.

 These assumptions are made to just scope out the problem for interview purposes.

-### Approaches Considered
+#### Approaches Considered:
 1. Classicial (pre-deep learning)
-    - Noise reduction using Gaussian Kernels
+    - Noise reduction using gaussian kernels
-    - Edge detection using Derivative Filters
+    - Edge detection using derivative filters
     - Thresholding for feature extaction
-    - erosion, dialtion and estimation of blobs (connected components)
+    - Erosion, dialtion and estimation of blobs (connected components)
     - Radius and center estimation using bounding boxes

 2. CNN based detector (implemented)